vmware/terraform-provider-nsxt/website/docs/d/management_cluster.html.markdown

 ## Attributes Reference

-In addition to arguments listed above, the following attributes are exported:

 * `id` - Unique identifier of this cluster.

 * `node_sha256_thumbprint` - SHA256 of certificate thumbprint of this manager node.